foone/SierraDeathGenerator/README.md

 =============================

 This creates GAME OVER/YOU DIED screens as seen in Sierra Online's SCI engine.
-Right now, it only supports Police Quest 2
+Right now, it supports:

+* Police Quest 2
+* SimCity 2000 Advisors

 Creating a new font
 ===================